Settlements & Buyouts

-Theoretically speaking, if a client is scheduled to receive $100,000 over a lifetime, an insurer may offer a buyout of $30,000 to be paid immediately.
-A person facing the effects of a disability can be strongly tempted to accept the large payout to put to use right away in some significant way (such as remodeling one’s home or buying a handicapped-modified van) rather than wait for a lifetime of relatively small payments.
+For example, if you are scheduled to receive $100,000 over your lifetime, the insurance company may offer a buyout of $30,000 to be paid immediately.
+You may be tempted to accept the payout because you need the cash (maybe to do some remodeling on your home or to buy a handicapped-modified van) rather than wait for a lifetime of relatively small payments.
 But, you may not have to.

-Claimants may also want to accept a buyout settlement because of the “bird in the hand” principle.
-They may worry that the insurer will find some excuse in the future to stop making payments, and you may believe that accepting the $30,000 upfront can eliminate worries about that possibility.
+You may also want to accept a buyout because of the “bird in the hand” principle.
+You may worry that the insurance company will find some excuse in the future to stop making payments, and you may believe that accepting the $30,000 upfront can eliminate worries about that possibility.
 But, there may be other things to consider.

-The Martin Law Group, LLC ERISA Case Lawyers, advises clients on the factors and fairness of accepting insurance company buyout settlement offers.
-Our attorneys implement analysis tools that can offer clients an objective appraisal of the relative strengths to the projected lifetime payments versus a buyout settlement offer.
+Our attorneys advise clients on the factors and fairness of insurance company buyout settlement offers.
+Our attorneys use analytical tools that offer clients an objective analysis of the projected lifetime payments versus a buyout settlement offer.

-Each case is unique and we do not encourage you to try to draw your own conclusions or make a critical decision without legal advice.
+Each case is unique.
+You should not draw your own conclusions or make a decision without legal advice.
 Should you accept lump sum benefits or hold out for a lifetime of smaller payments?
 Our experienced ERISA disability and long term disability lawyers can evaluate long-term disability buyouts.
-Attorneys of our law firm regularly travel to communities throughout the state, offering people statewide the advantage of a free consultation.
-Contact us to learn when and where you can meet with one of our attorneys at no cost.